 What “done” means in the test phase

-- Test results are tied to a specific release candidate
+- Results are tied to a specific release candidate

 Phase 5.
-Release and deploy: controlled change, not manual approvals
+Release and deploy: policy-driven approvals instead of manual control

 - Which changes require explicit approval